 “Gamification,” infusing a learning environment with game-like challenges and rewards, is also huge these days.
 There are countless tools and courses in programs like Scratch, Roblox, and Minecraft that interweave programming with games kids already love.

-This is a big piece for younger minds—even kindergartners who want to get started coding.
-Introducing coding through games and other activities kids might already know and enjoy could help with engagement.
+This is a big piece for younger minds—even kindergartners who want to get started coding can do so with coding blocks before moving on to text-based code.
+Learning the basics through games and other activities kids might already know and enjoy could help with engagement.

 6. Coding improves communication skills